WWI – A War Germany did not want

 When the Habsburg Empire annexed them in 1908, following an arrangement with Russia, there was a severe international crisis.
 When this was settled in March 1909, Serbia had to sign a treaty pledging to again maintain good neighbourly relations with the Danube Monarchy.
 But this did nothing to change Belgrade’s keen antagonism towards Vienna.

 Firstly, however, Serbian activities were directed towards the South.
-The war against the Ottoman Empire, started by Italy in 1911 to conquer Libya, triggered Serbian talks with Bulgaria about whether to join arms against the Turks.
-After entering into an alliance, the two states started the campaign in the autumn of 1912.
+The war against the Ottoman Empire (Italo-Turkish War), started by Italy in 1911 to conquer Libya, triggered Serbian talks with Bulgaria about whether to join arms against the Turks.
+After entering into an alliance (the Balkan League), the two states started the campaign in the autumn of 1912.
 Together with Montenegro and Greece, they took away from the Ottoman Empire, nearly its entire possessions on the Balkan during the First Balkan War.

 In the summer of 1913, Serbia (together with Greece and Rumania) turned against Bulgaria in a struggle over the recently conquered land.
 Russia backed Serbia, which was clearly a satellite of Russia, both having the same political elements within, for the same purposes.